LEB-EPFL/MitoSplit-Net/README.md

 # MitoSplit-Net
-Detection of mitochondrial divisions with convolutional networks
+Detection of mitochondrial divisions with neural networks